microchip-pic-avr-examples/pic18f16q41-breathing-led-mplab-mcc/README.md

   + Click the generate button in MCC to create the appropriate header and source files for this configuration

-  + If everything is setup correctly, the LED will begin to pulse, similar to a breathing effect.
+  + If everything is setup correctly, the LED will begin to pulse; similar to a breathing effect.

 ## Summary